USMC1941/CS214-Rutgers/Assignments/Assignment_3/README.md

 ## Results

-Submit your "sorter_thread.c", "sorter_thread.h" and "mergesort.c" as well as any other source files your header file references.
+Submit your `"sorter_thread.c"`, `"sorter_thread.h"` and `"mergesort.c"` as well as any other source files your header file references.

 Document your design, assumptions, difficulties you had and testing procedure.
 * Include any test CSV files you used in your documentation.